 The Meandering Path is currently being designed and produced by the group.
-It consists of tactile materials of various textures, which people could walk on barefoot, stimulating the sense of touch.
+It consists of tactile materials of various textures, which people can walk on, feeling the various surfaces, thus stimulating the sense of touch.

-In 2016 and 2017, the MCS students were awarded the Best Action Award and the Grow Award, respectively, for their project in the Sensory Garden at the national ECO-UNESCO Young Environmentalist Awards.
+In 2016 and 2017, the Moate Community School students were awarded the Best Action Award and the Grow Award, respectively, for their project in the Sensory Garden at the national ECO-UNESCO Young Environmentalist Awards.